UCLComputerScience/pgta/phd.md

 #### 2) Get an offer

-We (not the Module Lead) will inform applicants if they were considered within no more than 20 work days after the vacancy was published.
+The Department (not the Module Lead) will inform applicants if they were considered within no more than 20 work days after the vacancy was published.

 #### 3) Get a contract

-Applicants will need to provide the Staffings Team with the required documents, including the Right-to-work (RTW) information.
+Accepoted applicants will need to provide the Staffings Team with the required documents, including the Right-to-work (RTW) information.

 To start, applicants will need to fill a separate second [form](https://forms.gle/mi45XNWa8SHKc24B9) with further details.
 This needs only to be done once by every individual applicant per year.